Working with Free Microsoft Stock Images

 OK to Use Microsoft Stock Images

-• You can also export these Office files to other formats such as PDF.
+• You can also export these Office files to other formats, such as PDF.

 Not OK to Use Microsoft Stock Images